+The Waterfall Trail begins along Fossil Creek Road (also known as Forest Road 708), about 1.5 miles east of the bridge crossing.
+THERE IS NO PARKING AT THE TRAILHEAD!!
 There are available parking areas down the hill from the trailhead, but they fill up fast on weekends, so the earlier you arrive, the less distance you will have to "hike" on the road just to get to the start of the trail.
 The nearest parking area (max 20 cars) is 1/4 mile from the trailhead.
 The trailhead is well marked and begins at the end of fencing along the road.
 Please respect the fencing.
 It is in place to protect the fragile environment from overuse.
 See the "Directions" box below for details on how to get to Fossil Springs from nearby highways.
 The roads are frequently closed or restricted, so make sure to check with the National Forest before you leave to make sure you will be able to access the area.

 On a popular weekend, you will probably encounter loud people swimming, jumping, and having a good time.
-Parental warning: It would not be uncommon to encounter music, alcohol, or recreational drug use amongst some of the visitors.
+Parental warning: It would not be uncommon to meet music, alcohol, or recreational drug use amongst some of the visitors.
 Swimming too close to the waterfall can be dangerous due to the strong current.
-Caution should be paid especially for those who are not strong swimmers.
+Caution should be paid, especially for those who are not strong swimmers.
 There are other less-impressive swimming holes and smaller cascades further downstream that may be more suitable for children or families.

-This is a very remote area.
-Cellphone service is sketchy or non-existant.
+Fossil is a very remote area.
+Cellphone service is sketchy or non-existent.
 Emergency services, if needed, can take hours to arrive.
 Travertine rocks are jagged and sharp.
 The creek flows quickly with a strong current.
-The road access is rugged and can feature a lot of traffic including possible alcohol-impaired drivers.
+The road access is rugged and can feature a lot of traffic, including possible alcohol-impaired drivers.
 Despite the oasis that the creek provides, this is still the desert.
 There are snakes, spiders, scorpions, and other common desert critters.
 It is why this area is designated "Wild and Scenic".
 If you arrive prepared and enjoy the trail and creek with caution, you might find it to be one of the most beautiful and amazing places you've ever been!